hfoley/lakehouse/00 PreReqs/readme.md

 1. Navigate to and login to the Azure portal (azure.portal.com).
 Start Azure Cloud Shell by clicking the  >_ icon in top right.
 2. You will be prompted for Bash or PowerShell if you've never set it up before.
 Choose PowerShell.
 3. You will be prompted to create or connect to existing storage account and fileshare.
-You can more details on storage needs at  https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage.
+You can get more details on storage needs at  https://docs.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage.
 4. You will then see the Azure Cloud Shell prompt.
 You can verify your storage account info by typing get-clouddrive in prompt and hit enter.

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/lakehouse/CloudShell02.jpg?raw=true)